mgks/env-must-exist/README.md

   <img src="https://img.shields.io/github/license/mgks/env-must-exist.svg?style=flat-square&color=blue" alt="license">
 </p>

-**The Problem:** You deploy to production, but forgot to add `DATABASE_URL` to the dashboard.
-Your app crashes silently or in a weird way 5 minutes later.

-**The Solution:** Add a pre-flight check script.
-If the var is missing, the deploy fails immediately with a clear error.
+A tiny pre-flight check that stops broken deploys before they happen.
+It verifies required environment variables like `DATABASE_URL` at deploy time and fails fast with a clear error if anything is missing, instead of letting your app crash later in production in confusing ways.

-## Install
+## Installation

 ```bash
 npm install env-must-exist